ydkmlt84/Maintainerr_docs/docs/Rules.md

 ### Custom values

-The `Second value` field allows some custom values.
+The `second value` field allows some custom values.
 The available custom values are dependent on the type of `first value`.

 | Action | Description | Types |
 | ------------- |------------- | ------------- |